alessandrodd/AndroidintheMiddle/README.md

     c) Are "Personal Status", avatar etc. transmitted in clear?
     d) Are there any constant IDs transmitted in clear (something to link an user to a specific id)?
     e) Are there any metadata in plan text?
-    f) Does the app use Certificate Pinning?
+    f) Does the app accepts self-signed certificate?
     g) Number of downloads
     h) App version
     i) Link